 Sprout Social knows a thing or two about Twitter advertising, which is why, as a beginner, you can rely on this guide to help you generate positive results.

-For those times, this guide from KISSmetrics is your best friend.
+For those times, this guide by Kristi Hines wrote will be your best friend.

 It doesn’t focus solely on the traditional side of advertising from your Twitter account, such as setting up a campaign that will generate a high number of quality leads within your budget.
 Instead, it takes the approach of building brand awareness, one campaign at a time.